SinisaVukmirovic/Interview-question-1/README.md

 ##### **4. Section** for played tickets
 In this section, ticket appears after click on *"Add Ticket"* button.
 Player must play 5 tickets.
-Adter the draw is finished, the winning tickets are colored in green, and losing tickets in red color.
+When the draw is finished, the winning tickets are colored in green, and losing tickets in red color.

 ##### BONUS task
 Add "Cash in", "Cash Out and "Odds" (arbitrarily odds) functionality